fischerdm/capstone-epfl-exts-ml/README.md

-# EPFL Extension School Data Science program
+# EPFL Extension School
-##  Capstone Project about Predicting Airbnb Prices in Melbourne
+# Applied Data Science: Machine Learning

+##  Capstone Project: Predicting airbnb prices in Melbourne.
+Do housing prices, crime rates and neighbouring airbnb prices help to predict airbnb prices?

-The goal of this project is do predict airbnb data in Melbourne.
-In a first step it is investigated whether additional information about house prices and crimes.
-We then experiment with finer aggregations of neighbouring airbnb and house prices base on the latitute and longitude of the accomodations.
+The goal of this project is to predict airbnb data in Melbourne.
+In a first step we investigate whether information about house prices and crimes rates are related to airbnb prices.
+We then experiment with finer aggregations of neighbouring airbnb and house prices based on latitute and longitude of the accommodations.

-The datasets are downloaded from:
+The analysis is based on the following datasets:

 - https://www.kaggle.com/anthonypino/melbourne-housing-market
 - https://www.crimestatistics.vic.gov.au/crime-statisticshistorical-crime-datayear-ending-31-december-2018/recorded-criminal-incidents
 - http://insideairbnb.com/get-the-data.html and go to 07.
 Dec 2018

-The following datasets are excluded due to memory constraints:
+Some datasets are too large to upload:
 - the original airbnb dataset
 - housing_obs_5km_wo_outliers.p
 - merged.p